 A commercial sex worker.

-Note: This rule will change in England from 2018 and Scotland from November 2017.
-Sex workers will be able to give blood three months after their last sexual activity.
+Note: This rule will changed in England and Scotland from November 2017.
+Sex workers will be able to give blood three months after their last sexual activity (previously 12 months).

 Anyone who has ever injected themselves with drugs.

 Anyone with haemophilia or a related blood clotting disorder who has received clotting factor concentrates.

 Anyone of any race who has been sexually active in parts of the world where AIDS/HIV is very common (includes countries in Africa).